Kaska-B.C. Land Use Planning

 How your contribution makes a difference

-We invite you to participate in this survey to share your values and priorities.
+Thank you for participating in this survey to share your values and priorities.
 Your responses will inform the planning process and development of a draft land use plan.